norulshahlam/assignment-school-admin-api/README.md

        java -jar target/assignment-school-admin-api-0.0.1-SNAPSHOT.jar

-- By default, dev profile is selected and there is no preloaded data.
+- Now your application has started.
+By default, dev profile is selected and there is no preloaded data.
 So you might need to add the data first.

-- You can test the API using swagger:
+- You can test the API using swagger by opening any browser and use the following url:

        {hostname}/swagger-ui/index.html#/

 - Alternatively, you can use postman to manually test the endpoints.
-Simply import the collection [**HERE**](/src/main/resources/assigment-school-admin-api.postman_collection.json) from Postman to test the endpoints.
+Download the postman  collection [**HERE**](/src/main/resources/assigment-school-admin-api.postman_collection.json), and use Postman to import this collection.
+Now you can test the endpoints using Postman.
 Make sure you have postman installed.
 You can click [**HERE**](https://www.postman.com/downloads/) to download if you dont't have one.

 - As this is secured API, you have to enter your credentials.
 A prompt will be shown when you go to the swagger endpoint.
 If you are using Postman, add this credentials under basic auth: